Vestibular Rehabilitation: Start Your Personalized Program Today

 Each year, more than a million patients visit their doctors due to dizziness.
 Most commonly, complains are from ages 65 although vestibular disorders can happen at any age.
 Often, dizziness is generally not serious but it could be a sign of mechanical imbalance.
 It can be because of medication side effects, inner ear disorder, neck dysfunction or symptoms of a more serious condition like brain or heart problem.
 Dizziness, nausea and double vision are signs that there’s an ongoing negative feedback mechanism and it has to be corrected.

 While pharmaceutical options and surgery are known to improve dizziness, the evidence of vestibular rehabilitation’s improvement for patients continues to grow.
-Vestibular therapy is also a safer alternative approach towards complete balance rehabilitation because prolonged use of medications or surgeries are not needed.
+Vestibular therapy is also a safer alternative approach towards complete balance physical therapy & rehabilitation because prolonged use of medications or surgeries are not needed.

 Vestibular rehabilitation is specifically built from an individual’s overall symptoms and through biomechanics analysis.
 The therapy must only be administered by qualified clinicians.